MEET THE PROS

-Rob is a New York based conductor and music director.
-Rob’s many Broadway credits as conductor include the revival of Leonard Bernstein’s Wonderful Town; the Tony® Award winning production of The Pajama Game starring Harry Connick Jr.; the new stage adaptation of Irving Berlin’s White Christmas; and revivals of Finian’s Rainbow, The Apple Tree, and Promises, Promises.
-For six years, Rob has been music director of the Kennedy Center Honors, receiving four Emmy nominations.
+Rob is an acclaimed conductor and music director.
+Rob’s many Broadway credits as conductor include Bright Star, written by Steve Martin & Edie Brickell, Dames at Sea, the revival of Leonard Bernstein’s Wonderful Town; the Tony® Award winning production of The Pajama Game starring Harry Connick Jr.; the new stage adaptation of Irving Berlin’s White Christmas; and revivals of Finian’s Rainbow, The Apple Tree, and Promises, Promises.
+Rob has been music director of the Kennedy Center Honors, receiving four Emmy nominations.
 He was the music director of A Broadway Celebration: In Performance at the White House.
-He is the music director of Encores!, New York City Center’s acclaimed series.
-In five seasons, he has conducted celebrated revivals of Lane and Harburg’s Finian’s Rainbow, Sondheim’s Merrily We Roll Along and Anyone Can Whistle and Rodgers and Hammerstein’s Pipe Dream.
-Rob won a Helen Hayes Award for his music direction of the Kennedy Center Sondheim Celebration’s production of Sunday in the Park With George and for Carnegie Hall, he was music director of Opening Doors, an original revue of Sondheim songs.
-Rob has conducted seven original cast recordings, including the recent Encores! productions of Sondheim’s Merrily We Roll Along and Jule Styne’s Gentlemen Prefer Blondes.
+He is the music director of Encores!, New York City Center’s acclaimed series with luminaries such as Vanessa Williams, Bebe Neuwirth, Santino Fontana, and André De Shields.
+Rob has conducted seven original cast recordings, including the Encores! productions of Sondheim’s Merrily We Roll Along and Jule Styne’s Gentlemen Prefer Blondes.
 He has had the privilege of working with legendary theater writers such as Sondheim, Kander and Ebb, Cy Coleman, Bock and Harnick, Charles Strouse and Richard Adler.

-Marc has been the Associate Director for over a dozen critically acclaimed Broadway shows including Tony® Award winners Anything Goes, The Pajama Game and La Cage aux Folles, and Tony® nominees Nice Work If You Can Get It and Grease.
-He is also the Associate Director for the 2012 National Tour of Book of Mormon.
+Marc directed the Tony® Nominated Best Musical Beautiful: The Carole King Musical.
+He has also been the Associate Director for over a dozen critically acclaimed Broadway shows including Tony® Award winners Anything Goes, The Pajama Game and La Cage aux Folles, and Tony® nominees Nice Work If You Can Get It and Grease.
+He was also the Associate Director for the National Tour of Book of Mormon.
 Marc directed the City Center Encores! productions of Fanny and Pipe Dream, and was the Associate Director for Finian’s Rainbow, No, No, Nanette, Applause, 70, Girls 70, and Bye Bye Birdie as well as PBS Great Performances production of South Pacific at Carnegie Hall.
 Across the country he directed 25th Annual Putnam County Spelling Bee at Papermill Playhouse and Philadelphia Theatre Company, In the Mood at the Berkshire Theatre Festival, Pillow Talk/The Best Foot Half Forward in Williamstown, Legally Blonde in Ogunquit and the St. Louis Muny, and also at the St. Louis Muny The Sound of Music (Kevin Kline Award Nomination), The Music Man (Kevin Kline Award Nomination), My One and Only and Seven Brides for Seven Brothers.
 Off-Broadway he is the director of Old Jews Telling Jokes.